tatukristiani/shop-scraper-frontend/README.md

 This repository holds the React.js frontend source code & the backend is located in another repository which is hosted on Heroku.

 Netflify was used for the Frontend hosting.
-You can find the web site here: [SalesAlert Pro](https://keen-cassata-9a91f3.netlify.app/)
+You can find the web site here: [Sales Alert Pro](https://keen-cassata-9a91f3.netlify.app/)

 ## Instructions & rules of the website